Methodology

 Profiles not currently applied to any tool, with the criteria a future entry must meet:

-posix-utility— Tool predates structured output and follows POSIX-style stdin/stdout conventions.
-Modern stream processors (jq,yq,dasel,miller, etc.) already pass P1 non-interactive checks vacuously, so the suppression is unnecessary andposix-utilityis not applied.diagnostic-only— Tool can never mutate state by design.
+posix-utility: Tool predates structured output and follows POSIX-style stdin/stdout conventions.
+Modern stream processors (jq,yq,dasel,miller, etc.) already pass P1 non-interactive audits vacuously, so the suppression is unnecessary andposix-utilityis not applied.diagnostic-only: Tool can never mutate state by design.
 Suppresses only P5 dry-run.
 The current registry's read-only candidates (procs,dust,tree) all pass P5 already, so the profile would be a no-op annotation.
-It will become useful when P5 grows checks beyond dry-run that warrant skipping for read-only diagnostics.
+It will become useful when P5 grows audits beyond dry-run that warrant skipping for read-only diagnostics.

-The general rule for adding a profile: apply it only when an unsuppressed check is fighting the tool's category, not its design quality.
+The general rule for adding a profile: apply it only when an unsuppressed audit is fighting the tool's category, not its design quality.
 A TUI legitimately blocks on a TTY; that's a category fact, not a defect.
-A CLI that could be non-interactive but isn't is a defect — no profile applies.
+A CLI that could be non-interactive but isn't is a defect; no profile applies.

 Layers: behavioral, project, source

 --help,--version,--output json, SIGPIPE, NO_COLOR, exit codes.
 Language-agnostic.
-Every tool on the leaderboard is scored at this layer. - Project — inspects the project tree:
+This is the only layer that feeds the headline score. - Project: inspects the project tree:

 AGENTS.md, manifest files, recommended dependencies.
-Language-agnostic. - Source — runs ast-grep patterns against source code.
+Language-agnostic.
+Reported on the per-tool page, not scored. - Source: runs ast-grep patterns against source code.
 Catches

 unwrap(), nakedprintln!, missing error types.
-Rust + Python today; more languages as they ship.
+Rust and Python today, more languages as they ship.
+Reported on the per-tool page, not scored.

 Every score on the leaderboard is reproducible.
 Install anc, then run: